Takashiidobe/notes/src/til/rsync-to-remote-server.md

 ---
-title: rsync-to-remote-server
+title: "Rsync to remote server"
 ---

-to Remote Server\"

 # Rsync to remote server